 - describe how the overhead costs of calculating, setting up and administering the compliance fee mechanism and disbursement of funds will be met.
-This should include contingencies for a situation of minimal or zero up take amongst PCSs; - describe the mechanism by which PCSs submit information that the proposed operator will use to calculate the fee.
-The proposal should also describe what information must be provided, how the information will be shown to be reliable whilst maintaining commercial confidentiality;
+This should include contingencies for a situation of minimal or zero uptake amongst PCSs; - describe the mechanism by which PCSs submit information that the proposed operator will use to calculate the fee.
+The proposal should also describe what information must be provided, how the information will be shown to be reliable whilst maintaining commercial confidentiality; - describe the mechanism PCSs would use to pay the fee, including evidence of robust auditing arrangements, to ensure declarations of payments by PCSs (if needed) are reliable, and how commercial confidentiality will be maintained; - describe appropriate arrangements for process and financial auditing of the compliance fee fund;

-- describe the mechanism PCSs would use to pay the fee, including evidence of auditing arrangements, to ensure declarations of payments by PCSs (if needed) are reliable, and how commercial confidentiality will be maintained; - describe the mechanism for ensuring the environment agencies receive necessary evidence that an appropriate compliance fee has been paid by PCSs.
+- describe the mechanism for ensuring the environment agencies receive necessary evidence that an appropriate compliance fee has been paid by PCSs.
 The agencies must be able to recognise, when accepting a Declaration of Compliance from a PCS, that it is comprised of WEEE evidence and payment of a compliance fee.
-Validation of payment of the compliance fee must not place significant additional burdens on the agencies; - consider the impact of and comply with other relevant law, for example Competition Law; - · consider sound contingency plans.
+Validation of payment of the compliance fee must not place significant additional burdens on the agencies; - consider the impact of and comply with other relevant law, for example Competition Law; - consider sound contingency plans; - include an evaluation feedback form for PCSs to complete following the compliance fee process.